Academany/fabzero/program/basic/doc.md

 ### Automating everything

-Automation is the **real power of comand line tools**.
+Automation is the **real power of command line tools**.
 You want to automate in order to avoid typing all these commands in terminal over and over and also in order to speed up the process of file conversion and uploading to the server.

 All you need to do is to create a script, which is a plain text file names something like `auto.sh` (for _shell script_) where you will write a sequence of commands.
 Those will be the very same commands that you would type in the terminal one by one.

-This tutorial assumes that you have all the markdown `.md` and css `.css` files together in the root of your student folder - which is inside the lab folder containing the github repository.
+This tutorial assumes that you have all the markdown `.md` and css `.css` files together in the root of your student folder - which is inside the lab folder containing the GitHub repository.
 Otherwise just adjust the paths accordingly.
 The script `auto.sh` can start simple, and towards time it will become more and more advanced as you master command line:

 ```bash
 # Simple Automation file